NET WORTH: $2.6 billion

 FUNDING AREAS: Policy, LGBT Rights, Jewish Causes, Health

-LGBT: Singer started the American Unity PAC with $1 million in initial funding, in order to "enourage Republican candidates to support same-sex marriage."
-The PAC has an innovative strategy: provide a financial safety net for politicians who fear their campaign funding will be withdrawn by anti-gay groups.
+LGBT: Singer started the American Unity PAC with $1 million in initial funding, in order to "encourage Republican candidates to support same-sex marriage."
+He has also supported the National Gay and Lesbian Task Force.

-JEWISH CAUSES: Singer is a steady supporter of Jewish organizations, with a particular eye towards Israel.
-Grantees have included American Israel Education Foundation, Friends of Israel Defense Forces, Hebrew Language Charter Schools, Hillel: The Foundation for Jewish Campus Life, and Israel on Campus Coalition.
-Singer is also co-founder of Start-Up Nation Central, an "organization committed to solving global problems through deepening ties between Israel’s start-up ecosystem and the global innovation economy."
+JEWISH CAUSES: Singer supports Jewish causes in the U.S. and Israel.
+Past grantees include the American Israel Education Foundation, the Friends of Israel Defense Forces, Hillel International and the Israel on Campus Coalition.
+Singer co-founded Start-Up Nation Central, an "organization committed to solving global problems through deepening ties between Israel’s start-up ecosystem and the global innovation economy."